maxence-charriere/go-app/README.md

 Issues:

-- Go wasm currently triggers out of memory errors.
+- Go wasm currently triggers out of memory errors on mobile platforms.
 This will be fix with Go 1.12.
 - Edge support is worked on.